lkiesow/python-feedgen/doc/user/fork.rst

 Summary of changes
 ------------------

+If you've used python-feedgen_ and want to move over to PodGen, you might as well be moving to a completely different library.
+Everything has been renamed, some attributes expect :obj:`bool` where they earlier expected :obj:`str`, and so on – you'll have to forget whatever you've learnt about the library.
+Hopefully, the simple API should ease the pain of switching, and make the resulting code easier to maintain.

+The following list is not exhaustive.

+* The module is renamed from ``feedgen`` to ``podgen``.
-* ``FeedGenerator`` is renamed to :class:`~podgen.Podcast` and ``FeedItem`` is accessed at ``Episode``.
+* ``FeedGenerator`` is renamed to :class:`~podgen.Podcast` and ``FeedItem`` is renamed to :class:`~podgen.Episode`.
+* All classes are available at package level, so you no longer need to import them from the module they reside in.
+For example, :class:`podgen.Podcast` and :class:`podgen.Episode`.
-* Support for ATOM removed.
+* Support for ATOM is removed.
-* Move from using getter and setter methods to using properties, which you can assign just like you would assign any other property.
+* Stop using getter and setter methods and start using attributes.

-  * Compound values (like managingEditor or enclosure) use classes now.
+  * Compound values (like :attr:`~podgen.Podcast.managing_editor` or
+    :attr:`~podgen.Episode.media`) expect
+    objects now, like :class:`~podgen.Person` and :class:`~podgen.Media`.

-* Remove support for some uncommon or unnecessary elements:
+* Remove support for some uncommon, obsolete or difficult to use elements:

   * ttl
   * category